Dallanosm/OpenDataAppWithKodein/README.md

 # Cáceres Monuments App

 In this project, I use some new tecnologies to get info about monuments from http://opendata.caceres.es/.
 The project is defined in three layers: presentation, domain and data.
-It's development in Kotlin!
+It's developed in Kotlin!

  * Presentation
  	* MVP Pattern.